 Adverse Weather Policy

 At Dave’s Dogs, your dog’s safety and wellbeing always come first.
-This policy explains how I manage extreme weather - especially heat, storms, ice, and cold - to ensure all dogs are cared for responsibly, whatever the forecast.
+This policy explains how extreme weather, including heat, storms, ice and cold, is managed to ensure all dogs are cared for responsibly.

-Please note: While I always aim to accommodate your preferences, final decisions regarding walks during adverse weather will be made by Dave’s Dogs.
-These decisions are based on a careful risk assessment of the weather conditions and the individual needs of the dog(s) in my care.
+While I always aim to accommodate your preferences, final decisions regarding walks during adverse weather are made by Dave’s Dogs.
+Decisions are based on a careful risk assessment of weather conditions, ground conditions, transport safety and the individual needs of the dogs in my care.

 Hot Weather